Marlins vs. Mets Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (9-6) will take the mound for the Marlins, his 30th start of the season.
+- The Marlins will hand the ball to Jesus Luzardo (10-9) for his 32nd start of the season.

+- He has started 31 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 16 of them.

+- Luzardo has pitched five or more innings in six straight games and will look to extend that streak.

 |Opponent